Recovery Models (SQL Server)

 Note: If you have two or more full-recovery-model databases that must be logically consistent, you may have to implement special procedures to make sure the recoverability of these databases.
 For more information, see Recovery of Related Databases That Contain Marked Transaction.

 An adjunct of the full recovery model that permits high-performance bulk copy operations.

 Reduces log space usage by using minimal logging for most bulk operations.
 For information about operations that can be minimally logged, see The Transaction Log (SQL Server).

+Log backups may be of a significant size because the minimally-logged operations are captured in the log backup.
 For information about database backups under the bulk-logged recovery model, see Full Database Backups (SQL Server) and Complete Database Restores (Full Recovery Model).